gl-inet/docs3.x/docs/app/cloud.md

 ![LAN IP and routes](https://static.gl-inet.com/goodcloud/docs/lanip-routes-s2s.png)

+By default, each node can access other's LAN, based on security, we recommend only open the corresponding service IPs.

 E.g. There is a Server A(172.30.97.100) in Node 1's subnet, if you want other Site to Site nodes  only can access Node 1's Service A, you can set it like below:

 ![LAN IP and routes](https://static.gl-inet.com/goodcloud/docs/lanip-routes-s2s-02.png)